 At the end of the day, they are both great credit cards that you’ll want to consider if you’re thinking about earning travel rewards for the first time.
 While the Chase Sapphire Preferred remains our favorite first travel credit card, the Citi Premier is an underrated contender, and should definitely be the first Citi card on your list.
 You can even apply for both and diversify your points — the ultimate way to ensure you have the right points when looking to go on your next much-needed vacation.

-Find out which cards CNN Underscored chose as our best travel credit cards of 2022.
+Find out which cards CNN Underscored chose as our best travel credit cards currently available.